 Essential Tips for Your Oahu (or any Hawaiian Island) Trip

 - Getting Around: While this trip was Oahu-focused, if you’re island hopping, Hawaiian Airlines is the main carrier.
 On Oahu, renting a car gives you the most flexibility.
 TheBus is Honolulu’s public transportation and is quite good for getting around the city and some other parts of the island if you’re on a budget.
 Ride-sharing like Uber/Lyft are also readily available, especially for airport runs.
-Don’t forget, using a card like the Chase Sapphire card for your travel bookings can help you earn points for the next trip!
+Don’t forget, using a card like the Chase Sapphire card for your travel bookings can help you earn points for the next trip (link below!)

 - Accommodation: Waikiki is packed with hotels and resorts suiting all budgets.
 For something different, consider rentals on the North Shore for a surf vibe, or the Ko Olina area for luxury resorts if that’s your style.